User Manual

 For Example: let’s say you’re drawing something and you need to zoom in to add a detail.
 If you zoom as it is, your stroke will be much thinner than before, and you won’t be able to add your detail.
 Even worse, if you didn’t create a bookmark beforehand you most likely won't find your exact previous location, which means that you’ll never have the exact same stroke thickness as before!

-To avoid that, tap on the lock button when you start drawing, or at least before zooming in or out.
+To avoid that, tap on the lock button in the extended toolbar when you start drawing, or at least before zooming in or out.
 Your stroke will stay the same whatever you do!

 You can take this a step further and save your original location with a bookmark to easily retrieve your stroke thickness whenever you want.